Altoplace

 You can continue using the brew services command to start and stop PHP-FPM.
 I prefer having a little more control for starting and stopping, including verifying that PHP-FPM actually did start.
 I have seen cases where the brew services command will report a successful start, but PHP-FPM did not start (or died immediately).
 I also wanted to implement a convenient way to switch PHP versions.
 Therefore, I wrote a shell script called phpctl to start, stop, and restart PHP-FPM.
 I also included a status action to get information about the running PHP-FPM processes.
 But before we get into the details about phpctl, I will update the PHP-FPM configuration for Apache (and some additional tweaks).

 First, change directory to /opt/homebrew/etc/php/8.2/php-fpm.d.
 The default PHP-FPM configuration is in www.conf.
-You will want to save a copy of that file in a safe place because it has a lot of useful comments in it, but we are going to filter out all the commented lines and make our Unix proxy changes and point to our local user (which you need to update):
+You will want to save a copy of that file in a safe place because it has a lot of useful comments in it, but I am going to filter out all the commented lines and make the Unix proxy changes and point to my local user (which you need to update):

 $ cd /opt/homebrew/etc/php/8.2/php-fpm.d